Wondering what to eat when you visit Argentina? Here are the most typical Argentinian food dishes that you must try.

 An aspect of Argentine cuisine that I appreciate is the way that meals are meant to be shared and enjoyed with others.
 Whether it’s a family gathering or a night out with friends, food is always a central part of socialising in Argentina.

 If you’re planning a trip to Argentina, I highly recommend trying as many different dishes as possible.
-Don’t be afraid to step outside your comfort zone and try something new (like chinchulines and morcilla!) – you might just discover your new favourite food.
+Don’t be afraid to step outside your comfort zone and try something new (like chinchulines and morcilla!) – you might just discover a new favourite food.

 And if you’re not able to travel to Argentina anytime soon, there are plenty of Argentine restaurants around the world where you can sample some of these delicious dishes.